xamarin/xamarin-macios/docs/website/mtouch-errors.md

 However it is possible to test features such as `dynamic` and `System.Reflection.Emit `on the simulator using the existing REPL (read–eval–print loop) support on the simulator.
 This feature is automatically enabled when `--interpreter` is used on simulator builds.
 However the JIT remains the only option available on the simulator, while AOT and interpreter are for devices only.

+### MT0142: Cannot find the assembly '{assembly}', passed as an argument to --interpreter.

+This warning is shown if the assemblies names given to the `--interpreter` option (either to interpret them or not) cannot be found.

 # MT1xxx: Project related error messages

 ### MT10xx: Installer / mtouch